 This style of marketing is also important for recognizing how different elements of the business interrelate and can influence customers and marketing.
 This makes growth marketing more powerful, as it can provide feedback based on the needs of a business’s customer base, ensuring the products and services on offer are marketable to the target audience.

 The most noticeable difference between traditional and growth marketing can be seen when looking at marketing funnels.
 Traditional marketing places its focus on activation at the top of the funnel, attracting customers by raising brand awareness and interest in products and services.
-This works well with following trends, using hashtags and advertising to keep the products within view of potential customers.
+This works well with following trends, using hashtags, automatic dialer, and advertising to keep the products within view of potential customers.